bigskysoftware/_hyperscript/www/docs.md

 ### Control Flow

-Conditional control flow in hyperscript is done with the [if command](/commands/if).
+Conditional control flow in hyperscript is done with the [if command](/commands/if) or the `unless` modifier.
 The conditional expression in an if statement is not parenthesized.
 Hyperscript uses `end` rather than curly-braces to delimit the conditional body.

 The else-branch can use either the `else` keyword or the `otherwise` keyword.